-The Israeli pianist Yaara Tal and her German partner Andreas Groethuysen today form one of the world's leading piano duos and have been giving concerts in the most prestigious event settings for almost 40 years.
-Representative of many are: Concertgebouw Amsterdam, Philharmonie Berlin, Alte Oper Frankfurt, Elbphilharmonie Hamburg, Hong Kong Arts Festival, Philharmonie Köln, Teatro alla Scala Milan, Philharmonie München, Radio France, Frick Collection New York, Forbidden City Concert Hall Beijing, Piano Festival La Roque d ́ Anthéron, Ruhr Piano Festival, Salzburg Festival, Wiener Musikverein, Tonhalle Zürich, Festwochen Luzern.
+The Israeli pianist Yaara Tal and her German partner Andreas Groethuysen have formed one of the world’s leading piano duos for nearly four decades, performing in the most prestigious concert venues around the globe.
+Just to name a few: Concertgebouw Amsterdam, Philharmonie Berlin, Alte Oper Frankfurt, Elbphilharmonie Hamburg, Hong Kong Arts Festival, Cologne Philharmonie, Teatro alla Scala Milan, Philharmonie Munich, Radio France, Frick Collection New York, Forbidden City Concert Hall Beijing, La Roque d’Anthéron Piano Festival, Ruhr Piano Festival, Salzburg Festival, Musikverein Vienna, Tonhalle Zurich, Lucerne Festival, Kissinger Sommer, Schwetzingen SWR Festival, and the Leipzig Bach Festival.

 more

-The arrangement of the piano recitals best showcases the duo's creativity.
-In recent years, in addition to the Goldberg Variations in the version for two pianos by Joseph Rheinberger and Max Reger, the focus has been on excerpts from Wagner's Götterdämmerung in the astonishing transcription by Alfred Pringsheim (Thomas Mann's father-in-law), as well as Reinhard Febel's Opus Magnum, the 18 studies on J.S.
-Bach's Art of Fugue.
+The duo’s creativity is perhaps best expressed in their piano recitals.
+In recent years, these have included the Goldberg Variations in the version for two pianos by Joseph Rheinberger and Max Reger, excerpts from Wagner’s Götterdämmerung in the astonishing transcription by Alfred Pringsheim (Thomas Mann’s father-in-law), and Reinhard Febel’s Opus Magnum, 18 Studies on J.S.
+Bach’s Art of Fugue.

-The duo has also been working for years on French repertoire, including works by Claude Debussy, Reynaldo Hahn, Théodore Gouvy, Camille Saint-Saëns, and most recently Théophil Ysaÿe and a première: Marguerite Mélan-Guéroult!
-(The CD " Avec esprit" will be released in 2023).
+Tal & Groethuysen have also long devoted themselves to the French repertoire, performing works by Claude Debussy, Reynaldo Hahn, Théodore Gouvy, Camille Saint-Saëns, and most recently Théophil Ysaÿe, including a premiere of a rediscovered composer: Marguerite Mélan-Guéroult.
+Their album Avec esprit was released in March 2023.

 https://www.tal-groethuysen.de/index-en.html